aquarist-labs/aquarium/CONTRIBUTING.md

 - At least one reviewer has approved
 - There is no outstanding change requests

-If all of these are complete, you can self-merge (or merge on someone's behalf, if you have communicated your intention to do so).
+If all of these are complete, you can merge your own pull request.
+Please do not merge a pull request that is not your own unless this action has been previously discussed with the pull request author.

 ## Contributor Guidelines